beckoningstranger/rappelkiste/README.md

 As this was my first foray into designing, I had to adapt when I found that the initial design would not work or could be improved.
 The most significant of these changes was the contact page where I found that the two-column design with the clearly defined border in the middle would not be practical, even on larger screens as the picture would often be cut off or the two columns would not be of equal length, breaking the design.
 I eventually opted for a screen filling background picture with an overlaid box for the text and form.

 The initial Team page design was realized for mid-sized screens, i.e. larger phones in landscape mode and tablets with viewport widths greater than 540px but smaller than 1200px.
 For smaller viewports I decided on a one-column design and for viewports over 1200px in width I found a completely new design that presents the team as a whole in one line with a text box under the pictures with changing text, depending on which picture the user taps/hovers.
-Even though I like this design, it's probably the poorest UX of all the ones present here, because users will find the page with an empty text box before they tap/hover a picture.
-I intend to change this once I learn about JavaScript, so that the user will find the page with a photo preselected and the text box at the bottom filled.
-Unfortunately there does not seem to be a way to do this with pure HTML/CSS, I did quite a bit of research and also eventually consulted the tutor team, with no results.

 ## Features